ni/monodrive-documentation/docs/LV_client/shared_libraries/mono_light_API_example.md

 ### Description

-Enables users to control the vehicle's steering, throttle, brakes, starting position, and weather simulation as well .
-This example enables the user to configure and update the multiple settings for lights in the ego vehicle.
+Enables users to control the vehicle's steering, throttle, brakes, starting position, and weather simulation.
+This example enables the user to configure and update multiple settings for lights in the ego vehicle.

 *This is a free driving scenario with one car only*